-A keystroke is a single press of a key on a keyboard.
+Also called a keypress and keyboard stroke, A keystroke is a single press of a key on a keyboard.
 Each key press is a keystroke.
-Keystrokes can be used for programming purposes to respond to the user pressing a particular key.
-However, they can also be used for things such as keystroke logging, where a user's keystrokes are tracked either with or without the prior knowledge or consent of the user.
+Keystrokes are used for programming purposes to respond to the user pressing a particular key.
+However, they're also used for keystroke logging, where user keystrokes are tracked with or without the prior knowledge or consent of the user.

-In the above picture, is a visual example of our keystroke log of over 2.5 million keystrokes that a keyboard at Computer Hope has done and the frequency each key was pressed.
+The illustration above shows a log of over 2.5 million keystrokes from a Computer Hope keyboard.
+It also shows how frequently each key was pressed.
 The red keys are the most frequent keys and the blue keys are the least frequent.
 This image was generated using WhatPulse and is part of the WhatPulse Computer Hope team.